zionsg/WordPress-with-Composer/README.md

     See https://getcomposer.org/doc/01-basic-usage.md#composer-lock-the-lock-file
 - Update the values in `wp/wp-config.php` accordingly.

+## Scripts
+- Run `composer cs` to check compliance with coding standards.

 ## Caveat Emptor
 - If WordPress, themes and plugins are updated via the WordPress admin interface, it will cause `composer.json` to be out of sync.
 Either avoid updating via the admin interface or manually update `composer.json` after updating via